Generated forest-river scene representing the Deadwood River near Lowman in Idaho, not an exact location photo

 Best flows

-Stable low to medium release windows that leave bank entries clean and pocket seams readable without turning the corridor into a pushy crossing problem.
+Stable low to medium release windows that leave bank entries clean and pocket seams readable without turning the area into a pushy crossing problem.

 Skip when release shape, road access, or weather make the remote logistics heavier than the fishing upside.